 Most of the capitalised development costs relate to internally developed assets in respect of new product range namely New Electronic Platform, New Recognition Systems and Backroom Systems for the existing and new markets.
-All materials, labour and overhead costs directly attributable to these projects have been capitalised. €1,440,000 (2019: €1,282,000) of the development costs was capitalised in 2020.
+All materials, labour and overhead costs directly attributable to these projects have been capitalised. €1,700,000 (2020: €1,440,000) of the development costs was capitalised in 2021.
 Fully developed assets are amortised over their expected useful lives, which is 7 years, evaluated on a periodic basis.
-The largest individual asset included in the development cost has a book value of €2,261,000 due to consolidation of similar projects (2019: €2,871,000).
+The largest individual asset included in the development cost has a book value of €1,652,000 (2020: €2,261,000).

-Key projects under development during 2020 included New Electronic Platform, New Recognition System-Single Feed, New Recognition System-Bulk Feed and High Volume Sorting Systems.
+Key projects under development during 2021 included New Electronic Platform, New Recognition System-Single Feed, New Recognition System-Bulk Feed and High Volume Sorting Systems.